 White Pigeon is a very small village located in the state of Michigan.
 With a population of 1,731 people and just one neighborhood, White Pigeon is the 382nd largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, White Pigeon is generally considered to be a blue-collar town.
-53.93% of the White Pigeon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+White Pigeon is a blue-collar town, with 53.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, White Pigeon is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in White Pigeon who work in management occupations (10.57%), sales jobs (7.99%), and office and administrative support (6.39%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 White Pigeon has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 White Pigeon has few renters and college students.
 But the biggest reason it is quieter in White Pigeon than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, White Pigeon may be for you.

-White Pigeon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, White Pigeon doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in White Pigeon is quite a bit lower than the national average among all cities of 21.84%: just 11.58% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in White Pigeon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.58% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in White Pigeon in 2022 was $30,641, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $122,564 for a family of four.
 However, White Pigeon contains both very wealthy and poor people as well.